DAE-GD-2025-2026/gameai-research-project-Yannick-Ruijter/README.md

 }
 ````

-What we currently do is the following.
-We take our root, and we get all of it's children.
+The code does the following: we take our root, and we get all of it's children.
 We now check if any of the children fully encompasses the object.
 If we find one, we use it for our next loop and do the same.
 We continue this process until we can't find any children that can completely encompass the object.
 We now know that there will only be changes inside that last node we found.
 We can use this in our original function like this.
 ````c#
 public void AddObject(OctreeObject obj)
 {